aadityamahajn/comapanyapi/README.md

 # Django Rest Framework API Project

-This is a simple REST API built using Django and Django Rest Framework (DRF) based on the Learn Code With Durgesh tutorial.
+This is a simple REST API built using Django and Django Rest Framework (DRF)

 ## 🚀 Quick Start Guide